 Can’t men learn from women in the Bible and women learn from men in the Bible??
 If not, women are in trouble because Jesus was a man!
 Can’t men learn from studying the book of Esther, Ruth, or Proverbs 31?
 Proverbs is about wisdom, and Proverbs 31 can be seen as a summary of a life of wisdom with principles that can apply to either sex.
 Can’t women learn from studying the life of King David or the apostle Paul?

 Why do Christian marriage books or conferences often focus on the differences between men and women?
 Polarizing – even insulting – stereotypical jokes and assumptions can be made about men and women.
 That is not to say that men and women are identical, but one can get the idea that we are two different species!
-Uh, men and women are both human beings made in the image of God.
+Men and women are both human beings made in the image of God.
 We have much in common.
-An over-emphasis on difference can be alienating to those men and women who don’t fit the so-called stereotype, and make certain problems worse.
+An over-emphasis on difference can alienate men and women who don’t fit the stereotype, and exacerbate certain problems.

 The apostle Paul taught about different people coming together in Christ.
 In New Testament times that was Jews and gentiles, men and women, slave and free.
 All were united, and barriers or walls were removed by their shared belief in the Lord Jesus Christ.
 When the Holy Spirit fell at Pentecost, the same Spirit fell on men and women alike, empowering them with the same gifts.

-I’ve blogged on these issues before, and you may want to explore my “Gender Equality/Roles of Women and Men” category to the right.
-I am not insinuating that there should never be men’s and women’s Bible studies.
-Certainly it can be helpful for men to gather with men, and women to gather with women.
+I am not insinuating that there should never be men’s and women’s groups.
+Certainly it can sometimes be helpful for men to gather with men, and women to gather with women.
+Rather, my concern is…

 Each of us are unique individuals.
 Not all women are exactly alike.
 Not all men are exactly alike.
 If we are focused on Jesus, we will all be headed in the right direction!